toss/es-toolkit/docs/reference/string/lowerCase.md

 Converts a string to lower case.

-Snake case is the naming convention in which each word is written in lowercase and separated by an space ( ) character.
-For example, `lower_case`.
+Lower case is the naming convention in which each word is written in lowercase and separated by an space ( ) character.
+For example, `lower case`.

 ## Signature